tmux-plugins/tmux-logging/README.md

 are just making 'noise' in the textual log output.

 A user will probably want to filter ANSI codes out of the log.
-Here's the same log as above when using this plugin:
+Here's the same log as above when this plugin is used:

 ![proper log output](/screenshots/proper_log_output.png)